 Still, he’d managed to locate a possible facility for the target on the northern edge of Dokkoa, on the edge of her ladyship’s former hometown – now a contaminated zone.
 Her grace found a public theater within 500 meters of the suspected facility and I purchased tickets to that evening’s show.
 I also pocketed a pill that would induce vomiting, so I could reasonably and realistically excuse myself from the performance.
 Her ladyship’s exit would be out of concern for my health.

 What I saw of the performance confirmed that Dokkoa’s nation is still fighting the war, flying in the face of the terms of the armistice by promoting agitation propaganda in both its state controlled media and in its performance art.
 While I am not an expert in these matters, it seems to me that a peacekeeping mission by Imperial forces will be required within the next decade to prevent a renewal of the old hostilities.

-I managed to stabilize her grace as members of Sharps’ cell entered the facility.
+I managed to stabilize her ladyship as members of Sharps’ cell entered the facility.
 Using their resources, we managed to transport her grace to the starport extrality, clandestinely employing medical personnel from Sharps’ cell to maintain her grace’s life along the way.
-Once at the medical facility in the extrality, her grace was subjected to treatment with medical slow drug to make a full recovery.
+Once at the medical facility in the extrality, the baronet was subjected to treatment with medical slow drug to make a full recovery.

 Many thanks are owed to both Damon Sharpton and the Imperial Liaison on Nan, Marquis Renard Solono-Deleon, for their timely and generous assistance to preserve Baronet Atopia’s life and permit a timely exit from Nan to minimize the political repercussions of Imperial involvement in their local affairs.